DEVON YURTS Glamping in Style!

 5. Guests used the wood burning stove inside the yurt to cook a meal.
 This is not permitted due to the problems with Carbon Monoxide as a by-product of combustion.
 Please make sure you do not try to cook inside a yurt with a gas stove/barbecue and please do not use the log burners for cooking - this is for your own safety.

 6. Guests assumed that it was fine to arrive at any time of the evening (after pub closing time!).
 This is not possible, we ask all our guests to arrive between 4 and 5pm this is because we are not like a hotel or guest house and there is no member of staff permanently on site during the evenings unless prior arrangements have been made.
-Latest arrival time is 8pm and is only are accepted by prior agreement.
+Latest arrival time is 8pm and is only are accepted by prior agreement and payment of a fee.
 No arrivals are permitted after dark due to the disturbance that might be caused to other guests, and due to the rural nature and peacefulness of the location - some guests have found it hard to located the camp at night in the dark - there are no street lights here!
 If you are unable to arrive at a reasonable time due to unexpected traffic delays please inform us as soon as possible.
+The charge for arriving between 6pm and 8pm is £15.

 9. Guests broke the camping stoves frequently and didn't let us know and blamed someone else despite being the only guests at the time.
 Please listen very carefully to the demonstration on how to use the stoves.
 Please do not force down the lever to engage the gas - this will only engage once the heat dial is off.
 If a stove is broken please advise us as soon as possible so we can fix it or replace it.